ruwany/mqttbruteforce/README.md

 To Compile:

-mvn clean compile assembly:single
+mvn clean install

 To Execute:
+(please keep the lib directory in the same level as mqtt-device-simulator.jar)

-java -jar mqtt-brute-force-1.0-SNAPSHOT-jar-with-dependencies.jar "host_ip" "DEVICE_COUNT_TO_SIMULATE" "DEVICE_TYPE" "JSESSIONID"
+java -jar mqtt-device-simulator.jar "host_ip" "DEVICE_COUNT_TO_SIMULATE" "DEVICE_TYPE" "JSESSIONID"